Skip to main content

 {

-packageName: 'rocket-your-rocket-name-aws-infrastructure', // The name of your infrastructure rocket package
+packageName: 'rocket-your-rocket-name-aws-infrastructure', // Your infrastructure rocket package name

 parameters: {

-// An arbitrary object with the parameters required by your infrastructure rocket initializator
+// A custom object with the parameters needed by your infrastructure rocket initializer

 hello: 'world',